isomerpages/moe-chijsjc/_list-of-ccas/Choir.md

 The SJC Choir consists of a team of talented and enthusiastic singers.
 We participate in year-long activities that provide choristers with numerous opportunities to hone their craft.
 We perform regularly in school events as well as participate in international competitions, with a repertoire which ranges from traditional Baroque to contemporary, in a variety of languages.

 Our young singers are also involved in choral exchanges with other secondary schools, which provide the choir valuable opportunities to learn and share music with one another.
-The choir camp also allows our choir girls to build stronger friendship amongst students, teachers and coaches.
+The choir camp also allows our choir girls to build stronger friendship among students, teachers and coaches.

 #### **Objectives**